FAR-Lab/Interactive-Lab-Hub/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

+**Describe your setting, players, activity and goals here.**

+Setting: The device is stationary and can be put in any place/room the user visits.

+Players: The interaciton involves 2 people or more.

+Activity: The decive passivley connects people through light and sound.
+When 2 people are near their device, both will light up letting each person know the other is also next to it.
+This can be extended to multiple people where a user can choose a specifc colour for a specific person.
+The device is also composed of several rods so that each one is assigned to a different person for a user.
+Additionally the device plays a specific sound chosen by the user when another person is also close to the device alerting them of the proximity.
+The device can also play/sync music between the user and one specific friend.

+Goals: The goal of a player is passive.
+It is to feel connected to family/friends/colleagues.

+Sketch a storyboard of the interactions you are planning.
+It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
+**Include a picture of your storyboard here**

 **Summarize feedback from your partners here.**

 ## Make it your own